prody/ProDy/doc/commands/prody_gnm.rst

                           cutoff distance (A) (default: "10.0")
     -g FLOAT, --gamma FLOAT
                           spring constant (default: 1.0)
-    -m INT, --model INT   model that will be used in the calculations
+    -m INT, --model INT   index of model that will be used in the calculations

   output:
     -a, --all-output      write all outputs